swcarpentry/r-novice-gapminder/episodes/02-project-intro.md

 > ## Challenge 2
 > It is useful to get some general idea about the dataset, directly from the
 > command line, before loading it into R. Understanding the dataset better
-> will come handy when making decisions on how to load it in R. Use command-line
+> will come in handy when making decisions on how to load it in R. Use the command-line
 > shell to answer the following questions:
 > 1. What is the size of the file?
 > 2. How many rows of data does it contain?
-> 3. What are the data types of values stored in this file
+> 3. What kinds of values are stored in this file?
 >
 > > ## Solution to Challenge 2
 > >